I was both mentally and emotionally supported by my RISE case manager that facilitated my recovery journey.

 Never give up hope because there’s always light at the end of the tunnel

-Ever since I met Michelle and started working with her, we hit it off.
+Ever since I met Michele and started working with her, we hit it off.
 I feel like we have common ground and she is so nice to me.
 I feel like I can tell her anything and she helps me when I tell her my problems and troubles.

 Before living in the Craigh Leigh house, I used to live with my family.
 When I wanted to be more independent and improve my relationship with my family, Michele helped me move into one of the Madison houses.
 Now I am so happy to be living there, and working as a team with the others there to do chores and we also respect one another.